 In order for tofu to actually taste good, it needs to have an irresistibly crispy outside, a soft and fluffy inside, a delicious sauce, plus more delicious sauce.

 The sauce is KEY here you guys, and I’m going to teach you how to make the best crispy peanut tofu ever.
-Ready?!
+This sauce is creamy, rich, easy to make and honestly tastes good on anything, but this tofu is one of my favorites.

 How do you cook extra firm tofu?

-First, remove the tofu from the package and drain out all excess liquid.
+To make this peanut tofu, you first want to remove the tofu from the package and drain out all excess liquid.
 If you have a tofu press, great!
 Definitely use it.
-Otherwise, you can place the block of tofu between to towels and place a heavy object on top.
-I usually use a teapot filled with water, but anything goes!
+Otherwise, you can place the block of tofu between to towels and use your hands to gently press out any liquid.
+Pressing the tofu for an extended period of time isn’t necessary, but it will make it crispier.

 Place the tofu on a cutting board and cut into small cubes.
 The smaller the cubes, the faster it will cook and crispier it will be.
 I usually do about 1/2-1 inch cubes.